 PPE protects the safety of technicians and is the last line of defense.
 This equipment guards the skin, eyes, mouth, nose and other areas from coming into contact to hazardous material.
 The extent of PPE used on each job may vary on different job sites.
 However, PPE should always include full face protection, cut resistant and nitrile gloves, properly assigned waterproof coveralls as well as a respirator.

-Furthermore, reputable restoration companies offer biohazard remediation courses for workers.
+Furthermore, reputable restoration companies offer biohazard cleanup courses for workers.
 That includes learning OSHA’s on-the-job safety procedures when working with biohazardous waste.
 Doing so reduces the potential of accidents and probable lawsuits.

 PuroClean Biohazard Cleanup Process